top of page

 This is the second story in the five-part investigation, “Predator on Guard,” which centered on a correction's officer's sexual abuse of inmates at a small city jail in Forks, Washington.

-The series exposed how city and state institutions ignored red flags, protected the guard, and failed the vulnerable women he preyed upon.
+The series, which resulted in a new state law, exposed how city and state institutions ignored red flags, protected the guard, and failed the vulnerable women he preyed upon.

 Read the full story.